A Comprehensive Framework to Operationalize Social Stereotypes for Responsible AI Evaluations: Roadmap for Operationalization

 \subsection{Utilizing the Framework}

 In this section, we outline some of the ways in which our framework bridges many of of the gaps identified in Section \ref{sec: gaps}.
-Which of those gaps are crucial may vary on a case by case basis.
-For instance, if an evaluation is aimed to be applied in a mono-lingual mono-cultural setting, then the geo-cultural specification on stereotypes' context may not be crucial in that case.
+Depending on the use case, researchers should be able to identify which of the mentioned gaps might impact their conceptualization of stereotypes.
+For instance, if an evaluation is aimed to be applied in a monolingual, monocultural setting, then the geo-cultural specification on stereotypes' context may not be crucial in that case.

 \paragraph{Identifying Stereotype Categories:}

 Our framework goes beyond modeling stereotypes as simple relationships between an identity (e.g., Mexicans) and an attribute (e.g., lazy), and enable richer evaluations: